+I had to revisit it again when I was thinking of chutneys.
 Athamma is traveling now and will be back after a couple of months.
 Meanwhile, I know hubby dear misses his mom and her podis for sure.
-She has stopped regular cooking since a while, we keep requesting her to use her culinary expertise to make these chutneys and podis that she seem to have in her memory of her mom’s cooking.
+She has stopped regular cooking for a while, we keep requesting her to use her culinary expertise to make these chutneys and podis that she seems to have in her memory of her mom's cooking.

 So try this delicious chutney, of course, go slow on the green chilies.
 Since it was for Hubby dear and supposed to be a spicy condiment, she specified that number.
 One can always reduce it.